 b) Dads and moms should be teaching the Bible to their children at home.

 This is the inescapable requirement of these passages.
 Parents, and fathers in particular, are required to teach God’s Word to their children.

 c) Dads and moms should know what their children are being taught at church.

 Parents are responsible to make sure their children are trained up in biblically sound, Christ-exalting teaching.
 This undoubtedly includes what they are taught at church, which includes the student ministry.
 I’ve had numerous lengthy conversations with parents concerning who teaches in the Oasis, what those people teach, how they teach what they teach, etc. Following such conversations, parents often apologize for taking so much of time, which is ironic because those are some of my favorite conversations to have.
-In fact, not only am I not bothered when parents engage with me in such conversations, I am concerned when parents don’t engage in with me in these conversations.
-On this note, you can listen to the most recent Oasis Student Ministry sermon by clicking the orange “Play” button in the top right corner of this page.
-Additionally, you can read through my personal blog for insight into what I believe.
+In fact, not only am I not bothered when parents have those conversations with me—I’m concerned when they don’t!

 Though these are the clear implications from the passage, they don’t always feel so basic.
 To the contrary, they often feel overwhelming.
 The truth is that many parents are terrified at the thought of providing spiritual leadership to their homes.
 They feel inadequate, irrelevant, exhausted, and/or too busy to spiritually mentor their children.